-The NYU Steinhardt Concentration in Songwriting, which is positioned within the Masters degree (M.M.) of our Music Theory and Composition Program, is devoted to helping our students become the best songwriters they can be, in genres, styles, and approaches they define.
+Both the BM and MM Songwriting concentrations are degrees in music composition, Applicants are expected to display the sensibility of a songwriter: competence in communicating emotions and ideas through song; comfort with and a commitment to originality in the format; and dedication to exploring the art and craft of this universal art form.
+Applicants are also expected to display competence in musicianship and instrumental performance sufficient to assist them not only in their study of music theory, arranging, etc., but to enable them to work and communicate with colleagues and faculty in music composition.
+Our curricula are devoted to helping our students become the best songwriters they can be, in genres, styles, and approaches they define.
 Our goal is not to try to "teach" students how to become hit songwriters (something we don’t believe is teachable, anyhow).
 Rather, we provide access to the wide range of tools employed by composers and lyricists whose work has distinguished them as important practitioners of the art and craft of song.

-The vision and experience of our faculty, like GRAMMY®-nominated songwriter Phil Galdston, who serves as Faculty Songwriter-in-Residence and artistic director, help students to engage and explore songwriting with breadth, depth, and fierce individuality.
-The Songwriters Hall of Fame Master Sessions, which we present in collaboration with the Songwriters Hall of Fame, have featured such luminariers as Jimmy Webb, Hal David, Glenn Frey, and Nile Rodgers.
-These unique master classes, in tandem with other innovative programs, provide our students with unparalleled access to the some of the foremost music-makers of our time.
+The vision and experience of our faculty, like GRAMMY®-nominated songwriter Phil Galdston, Master Teacher in Songwriting and Faculty Songwriter-in-Residence, help students to engage and explore songwriting with breadth, depth, and fierce individuality.
+The Songwriters Hall of Fame Master Sessions, which we present in collaboration with the Songwriters Hall of Fame, have featured such luminaries as Jimmy Webb, Nile Rodgers, David Byrne, Glenn Frey, Valerie Simpson, Felix Cavaliere, John Sebastian, and the late Hal David.
+These unique master classes, in tandem with other innovative programs like our FRIDAY@1 interview/Q&A series (see list to the right), provide our students with unparalleled access to the some of the foremost music-makers of our time.

 Through our curriculum, our students have the opportunity to study songwriting and related arts in a number of different settings:

-Music business, arts administration, and copyright law courses are available, as well.
+Our academic and artistic environment includes access to courses in and collaborations with students and faculty in the related areas of Music Business, Music Technology, and Film Scoring.
 In addition, our students derive the countless advantages of enrollment in an outstanding liberal arts program at one of the world’s great universities.